 The original recipe uses chopped parsley, but coriander (cilantro) would make a great alternative.
 And if you like things spicy you could chop up a chilli and throw it into the mix.

 I’ve put the exact measures for the beans in the recipe but found it easier to tip in a whole drained tin of each type of bean (that will alter the calories per portion).
 Another option is to buy tins of mixed beans; I’m all for making life easier.

 This recipe is packed full of nutrients.
 I’ve mentioned some below just case you’re still not convinced it’s worth making.

 The sunshine fruit contains Phosphorous which helps release energy.
 Potassium (essential for muscles, nerve cells, heart and kidneys).
 And lemons also have Vitamin C and A, calcium and magnesium.

-Beans have fibre in which can help keep hunger at bay.
+Beans have fibre which can help keep hunger at bay.
 They also contain protein to help build strong muscles, repair tissues and maintain an efficient immune system.

 Like the lemons beans contain calcium and magnesium for healthy bones and teeth.